CloudWithChris/cloudwithchris.com/content/blog/fix-bashrc-not-executing-wsl.md

 > **Tip:** If you haven't heard of ohmyposh, then it's worth looking into.
 [Scott Hanselman has done a brilliant write-up](https://www.hanselman.com/blog/my-ultimate-powershell-prompt-with-oh-my-posh-and-the-windows-terminal) on how you can get this setup in your environment.

 I was following one of his posts, but couldn't seem to get the prompt working successfully.
 Scott's guidance and posts are awesome.
 I've followed the same post before, so I know that it works.
-There had to be something else going on.
+There had to be something else going on in my environment.
 I made the changes to my ``~\.bashrc`` file as suggested throughout several blog posts and docs, but nothing seemed to reflect the modifications to ``~\.bashrc`` when a new shell was created.
+There was no pretty prompt, and my aliases were not working.

 ![Windows Terminal not showing any ohmyposh configuration](/img/blog/fix-bashrc-not-executing-wsl/terminal-misconfigured.jpg)